 Next to back pain, knee pain is one of the most common complaints among both older adults and younger athletes.
 Knee injuries are one common cause of knee pain, but you don’t have to fall, trip or get into some type of accident to hurt your knees.
-What can cause knee pain without injury?
-Arthritis, overuse, osteoporosis, certain types of exercises like running, and repetitive movements are all potential causes of knee pain.
-(1)

 How do you relieve knee pain?
 Identifying the underlying cause of your pain is the first step.
 Treating health conditions that might contribute to inflammation (such as autoimmune disorders), exercising appropriately, maintaining a healthy weight, stretching and doing certain knee exercises can all greatly help you find relief.

 Knee pain describes any type of discomfort that affects the knees, such as sensitivity and throbbing.
 It’s common for knee pain to also be accompanied by other symptoms affecting the legs, which can include:

 - Discomfort that gets worse when walking, squatting or doing other exercises

 - Inability to bear weight on the knee

 - Stiffness and reduced ability to move the knee, such as having a hard time straightening and bending the knee

 - Redness and warmth around the kneecap

 - General reduced range of motion of the legs

 - Feeling like your knee “gives out” when you try to move